 Virginia Department of Criminal Justice Services (DCJS)

-The Virginia Department of Criminal Justice Services (DCJS) is offering a new cycle of state grants through the School Resource Officer Grants Program and Fund to establish new School Resource Officer (SRO) positions in local law enforcement agencies and School Security Officer (SSO) positions in local school divisions.
-A primary goal of this grant program is to establish, enhance, and continue the partnerships between local law enforcement agencies and school divisions.
+The Virginia Department of Criminal Justice Services (DCJS) is offering a new cycle of state grants to continue funding and establish new funding for School Resource Officer (SRO) positions to establish, enhance, and continue the partnerships between local law enforcement agencies and school divisions.

-Priority will be given to localities who meet one or more of the following criteria:
+Priority will be given to localities that meet one or more of the following criteria:

 GrantWatch ID#: 133812